Skylake101/Green-Eggs-and-Hamlet/README.md

 # SparkPro5

 ## About Me & Objective
-I'm Luke Carlson and I'm a Junior at Northwest Missouri, this is Spark Project 5.
-I am learning how to use Spark and Scala.
-I am using spark to grab certain words from a text from a text document called Green Eggs and Hamlet.
+I'm Luke Carlson, I am a Junior from Northwest Missouri.
+This assignment is helping us learn how to use Spark and Scala.
+I also like to spend a lot of time with my fridge door open, looking inside of my fridge without actually getting anything.

-## Documents pulled
+## My raw data with a link to original source
 I made my green eggs and Hamlet document using Hamlet.:
 - [HAMLET](http://shakespeare.mit.edu/hamlet/full.html "Website for Hamlet")